wintercms/winter/modules/system/assets/ui/docs/foundation.md

 1. Watch for any references caught by closures (or - better do not use closures, see below).
 1. Unbind event handlers.

-October Storm provides everything we need to meet the goals.
+Winter Storm UI provides everything we need to meet the goals.
 Please read on to learn more!

 ## How to write quality code